marie-jakob/mesdt/notes.md

 ##### Fixed Effects

 + -> Compute standard errors based on the Hessian -> returned by lme4 through vcov(model_fit)

+	+ might not be accurate because assumptionsa are not met --> good enough?
+	+ lme4 also offers profile CIs but those take forever to compute and it might be difficult to transform these to the SDT parameter space

 + transformation to SEs for SDT parameters through addition of Varianzadditionssatz -> account for all entries of the Fisher information matrix (covariances!)